eriklindebratt/flic-radio/README.md

 Download the [Flic Linux SDK](https://github.com/50ButtonsEach/fliclib-linux-hci) and place it in the directory as the `flic-client` script.

+The script assumes you have the `mplayer` package installed on your system; if not, install it.

 Configure your ratio stations in by modifying the `audioStreams` variable in the `flic-client` script.
 Default stations are P1, P2 and P2 from the Swedish national radio broadcaster [Sveriges Radio](https://sverigesradio.se/).

 ## Optional